Roxaski/Positively-Wicked/README.md

 Wicked's light and dark themes look incredible with [Monaspace](https://monaspace.githubnext.com/) or [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 Both fonts are easy on the eyes and really elevate the look of both themes.

-I've also created [Arctic Tower]() an icon theme pack which i feel beautifully compliments both Wicked themes.
+I have created [Ozdust]() which is an icon theme pack that i feel beautifully compliments both Wicked themes.

 ## Feedback